felippe-regazio/web-elements/src/el-accordion/readme.md

 # Usage

-Add the `elements.js` and `elements.css` bundle files from the project root on your document - this will enable all elements.
-Or you can load the JS and CSS files for a single element from the `elements` directory.

 The root element must be a div with `is="el-accordion"` attribute and a `data-summary` containing the Accordion title.
 All the direct children of the div[is="el-accordion"] will be wrapped in a collapsible/expandable holder.